[?] Subscribe To This Site

 (Austin, Tx)

-I am not sure if you are familiar with the program that Tropicana is doing.
+I am not sure if you are familiar with the program that Tropicana is doing (up until 2011).
 On every container of juice, they have a label that says something about saving the rainforest.
 If you put the code into their website, you save 100 square feet of rainforest.
 It is really neat because you can see how much of the rainforest you have saved and revisit it later to keep track of it.
-I have started a team and we have only saved 200 sq feet at this time but we are going to make sure to put in every code that we can so we can help save the rainforest a little at a time.
+I have started a team and we have only saved 200 sq feet at this time but we are going to make sure to put in every code we can, so we can help save the rainforest a little at a time.

 We need more opportunity to help out like that.
 Another thing that I think is important is to teach our children the importance of helping the rainforest.
 They are the future and what happens to the rainforest will be in their hands.